Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 ### Roles

-Roles are an entity to which you can attach a set of permissions at the organization, project, and environment levels.
+A _Role_ is an entity to which you can attach a set of permissions.
+Permissions can allow privileges at organization, project, and environment levels.
 You can assign a role, along with its associated permissions, to a user or group.
-You can also assign API keys to a role.
+You will also be able to assign API keys to a role in future versions.

 ### Creating a role